CHRONIC FATIGUE AND ADRENAL FATIGUE SYNDROME

 Meditation is another tool to help you with your recovery.
 It is a great stress management tool.
 For more on this topic I would recommend doing a bit of research on Google and possible buying a meditation CD.
 A great place to look is the Monroe Institute.

 To begin the healing process you must start with the foundational principals: Sleep, rest, quality nutrition, moderate exercise, and breathing.
 Supplements and testing are very effective, but without lifestyle changes, they simply don’t work.
 You have to build a solid foundation.
-As a certified Nutritionist in Los Angeles, I’ve had great success with helping many of my clients with adrenal fatigue and chronic fatigue syndrome because I start with the basics.
+As a certified Nutrition Coach in Los Angeles, I’ve had great success with helping many of my clients with adrenal fatigue and chronic fatigue syndrome because I start with the basics.
 My holistic approach is to focus on various foundational principals first and then subsequently focus on testing and targeted supplementation.

 In order to find hidden internal stressors, I have my clients run a variety of labs.
 From this information, I create a targeted supplement protocol.
 The protocols can vary depending on the client’s internal stressor.